 My scholarly interests lie principally in the gendered dimensions of economic development in Latin America.
 Over the course of the past three decades, I have conducted grassroots fieldwork in Peru, Bolivia, Chile, and Mexico.

-These projects reflect my ongoing interest in human rights, spatial justice and conflict resolution, post-conflict reconstruction/reconciliation, grassroots social movements, the urban informal sector and micro-enterprise development.
+These projects reflect my ongoing interest in human rights, gender and spatial justice, conflict resolution, post-conflict reconstruction/reconciliation, grassroots social movements, the urban informal sector, and micro-enterprise development.

-In recent years, I have been working, both in the field and from afar, on issues relating to post-conflict reconstruction and reconciliation in Peru.
-During the internal conflict, I conducted in-depth studies of the urban informal sector [1985-1992] and micro-enterprise development [1993-1999]).
+In recent years, I have been working, both in the field and from afar, on gender issues relating to post-conflict reconstruction and reconciliation in Peru.
+During the internal conflict, I conducted in-depth studies of the urban informal sector and micro-enterprise development.
 With the cessation of armed hostilities, I have been investigating processes of political, economic and social reconstruction within post-conflict Peru.

 One current project looks specifically at the gendered dimensions of human rights, political literacy, empowerment, displacement and resettlement in post-conflict Peru.
 In my fieldwork with national, regional, and grassroots organizations in urban and rural settings, I am privileged to work with (and learn from) women survivors of the conflict.
 I hope to understand more fully the roles they played, individually and collectively, in achieving initial peace and now, together with a new generation of activists, in building a sustainable peace.